-The Hero's Journey: The Key to Writing Your Hero Meeting the Mentor
+Meeting the Mentor: A Vital Moment in Every Hero's Journey Story

 Great stories are filled with great characters.
-One of the most common characters in any story is the Mentor, a must-include character if you’re writing a Hero’s Journey story.
+One of the most common characters in any story is the Mentor, an essential character if you’re writing a Hero’s Journey story.
 In fact, the fourth step of the Hero’s Journey is Meeting the Mentor.
-Who is your hero’s Mentor, and how do they challenge them?
+Who is your hero’s mentor, and how do they challenge them?

 As you may know, the Hero’s Journey is an archetypal story theorized by Joseph Campbell in his book The Hero With a Thousand Faces.
 And in practically every heroic story, there is a character that helps the hero rise from nobody to a somebody.

-And getting that character right can be the difference between writing a story that readers love and one they put down and forget.
+Getting that character right can be the difference between writing a story that readers love and one they put down and forget.

 Why Do Stories Need Mentors?

-In my last post on the Hero’s Journey, we learned how heroic stories begin.
-They start with conflict — either from within or without — that upsets the peace they enjoy (Step #2: Call to Action).
+In my last article on the Hero’s Journey, we learned how heroic stories begin.
+They start with conflict either from within or without that upsets the peace they enjoy (Step 2: Call to Action).

-And this conflict is almost always so overwhelming that the hero doesn’t want to rise to the challenge.
+This conflict is almost always so overwhelming that the hero doesn’t want to rise to the challenge.
 It’s just too much.
 The next step, the Refusal of the Call, connects the reader to the protagonist.
-“I’m just like him or her,” the reader might think.
+“I’m just like them,” the reader might think.

 For the hero to rise above his common state, he’s going to need help.